 Every home owner, especially those who are selling their homes, should pay attention to the curb appeal of their home, as that’s one of the things that will significantly increase your home value.
 One of the things we recommend doing that won’t break the bank, is painting your driveway.
 Not only will your house look nicer, but a fresh coat of paint will also reduce concrete cracking and chipping, meaning that the driveway will last longer.

-Finally – painting time
+Finally – Painting Time

-Follow the instructions for preparing and applying the selected epoxy paint, we suggest you use a nap roller to distribute the first coat thinly and evenly across small sections of the surface.
+Follow the instructions for preparing and applying the selected epoxy paint.
+We suggest you use a nap roller to distribute the first coat thinly and evenly across small sections of the surface.
 Make sure the section edges overlap, so that you get a seamless paint coat.

 You might also want to use quality line marketing paint to mark the edges of the driveway.
 That’s enough for the day!
-You can leave your driveway to dry overnight before you apply the next coat the next day.
+You can leave your driveway to dry overnight before you apply the second coat the next day.

-It’s good to avoid walking across a freshly painted driveway for at least 24 hours.
+It is best to avoid walking across a freshly painted driveway for at least 24 hours.
 Try to park your car somewhere else for the next few days.
 Otherwise there will be smears all over your driveway.
 The longer you allow epoxy paint to dry, the better the results.
 Naturally apart from the equipment mentioned, you’ll also need appropriate protective clothes and goggles whilst working on this project.

 Should you not feel comfortable carrying this out, then you can always turn to a professional who will do it for you.
 Alternatively, you may feel that your driveway is past a spruce up and that you need a brand new driveway installation, there are lots of driveway installers out there who will ensure you receive a quality driveway installation.

 We are always keen to see your results, and with your permission, we may even use them on our web site!
 Send your before and after pictures to: firstname.lastname@example.org